Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

 ### Deployed resources

-After a successfuly deployment, you should have the following resources deployed:
+After a successful deployment, you should have the following resources deployed:
 - Three Resource Groups (one per environment) each with the following Azure resources.
     - Data Factory (empty) - *next steps will deploy actual data pipelines*.
     - Data Lake Store Gen2 and Service Principal with Storage Contributor rights assigned.